Conrad O'Brien-ffrench: Mountaineering

-During Conrad's stay in India, he was introduced to mountaineering and the Himalayas.
+During O'Brien-ffrench's stay in India, he was introduced to mountaineering and the Himalayas.
 One of his more dangerous climbs was near Srinagar in the Vale of Kashmir.
 While climbing the Skoro La Pass, a mountain downpour created dangerous conditions, transforming the rocky cliff his party was ascending into an icy waterfall.
 A landslide, freezing conditions and dwindling light forced the team to rapidly forge an alternative route.
-Conrad led the team to safety, and ultimately to the summit.
+O'Brien-ffrench led the team to safety, and ultimately to the summit.

-Conrad explored the Himalayas, Austrian Alps and other world ranges, meeting Sir Francis Younghusband, Frank Smythe, Sir John Hunt and Sir Edmund Hillary.
-In The May Mountaineer, Conrad describes skiing adventures among the towering peaks and glaciers of the Austrian Alps.
+O'Brien-ffrench explored the Himalayas, Austrian Alps and other ranges, meeting Sir Francis Younghusband, Frank Smythe, Sir John Hunt and Sir Edmund Hillary.
+In The May Mountaineer, O'Brien-ffrench describes skiing adventures among the peaks and glaciers of the Austrian Alps.
 When living in Banff, he often rock-climbed and ski'd in the Lake and Fairhome ranges.
-Elected to the Alpine Club in 1933, Conrad became a lifelong member.
-The following are some of Conrad's earlier climbs, documented upon his nomination to the Alpine Club in London, England.
+Elected to the Alpine Club in 1933, he became a lifelong member.
+The following are some of his earlier climbs, documented upon his nomination to the Alpine Club in London, England.

 Expeditions

 Art

-Returning to England and to civilian life, Conrad explored a career in the arts.
-Years earlier, a hunt secretary had commissioned Conrad to paint a series of hunting scenes that were subsequently published in a book.
-Encouraged by this, Conrad studied art at the Slade School of Fine Art in London under Professor Henry Tonks (1926–27), at the Byam Shaw School of Art under Ernest Jackson (1928–29), and at Andre Lhote's Academy in Montparnasse, Paris (1930–32).
+Returning to England and to civilian life, O'Brien-ffrench explored a career in the arts.
+Years earlier, a hunt secretary had commissioned him to paint a series of hunting scenes that were subsequently published in a book.
+Encouraged by this, he studied art at the Slade School of Fine Art in London under Professor Henry Tonks (1926–1927), at the Byam Shaw School of Art under Ernest Jackson (1928–1929), and at Andre Lhote's Academy in Montparnasse, Paris (1930–1932).
 Student friends included Simon Elwes, Henri Cartier-Bresson, Guy Arnoux and Elena Mumm Thornton Wilson.
-Conrad worked out of his studio in the Parc Monsouri district and gained an increasing reputation for his portraits.
+O'Brien-ffrench worked out of his studio in the Parc Monsouri district and gained an increasing reputation for his portraits.

-Upon completion of his studies, Conrad travelled to Jamaica with his father, painting and preparing for an exhibition at the Claridge Gallery in London.
+Upon completion of his studies, O'Brien-ffrench travelled to Jamaica with his father, painting and preparing for an exhibition at the Claridge Gallery in London.
 The paintings and drawings in the exhibition included Jamaican scenes, as well as portraits of H.R.H.
 The Duchess of Pistoia, H.S.H.
 The Duchess d'Arenberg, Il Duca de La Tour Corio and Il Marchese di Castlethomond.

 Exhibitions and collections

-Conrad had exhibitions in galleries and museums in Europe, Jamaica, Canada and the United States, including the following:
+O'Brien-ffrench had exhibitions in galleries and museums in Europe, Jamaica, Canada and the United States, including the following: